dropecosta/beer-collection/README.md

 ```bash
 npm test
 ```
-All components come with the unit test file passing successfully.

 All components have their unit test file successfully passing in the respective component folder.
 <br /><br />